sheidmann/tcrmpDataEntry/README.md

 * A user with manager privileges can add, edit, and delete boatlogs with nested surveys, which are used as metadata and QA/QC for surveys.

+* A user with manager privileges can view field progress by site.

 ## In-progress features

-* A user with manager privileges can view and export field progress by site.

 ## Upcoming features